-- Permitted to hold and custody IRA and 401(k) plan assets
+- Can hold and custody IRA and 401(k) plan assets

 - Subject to state regulation by the state division of banking

-- Performance of administrative recordkeeping regarding the Self-Directed IRA
+- Performs administrative recordkeeping regarding the Self-Directed IRA

-- Perform administrative review of the Self-Directed IRA assets
+- Performs administrative review of the Self-Directed IRA assets

-- Assisting in opening & funding your IRA account
+- Assists in opening & funding your IRA account

-- Making distributions & paying expenses per your request
+- Makes distributions & pays expenses per your request

-- Answering questions about your account and our procedures
+- Answers questions about your account and the IRA custodian’s procedures

-- Reporting information required by the IRS and other governmental agencies
+- Reports information the IRS and other governmental agencies require such as:

 - IRS Form 1099R – Distributions from your IRA